ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 ### Additional IP via vRack

-This configuration is more flexible, you don't have to associate additional IP to a server but to vRack.
-That means, if a VM wants to use an additional IP it can claim it directly without any additional configuration and regardless the host where is it hosted.
+This configuration is more flexible, you don't have to associate an Additional IP to a server but rather to a vRack.
+This means that if a VM wants to use an additional IP, it can claim it directly without any additional configuration and independently of the host it is hosted on.

 > [!warning]
 >